|

 kevinlvy Newbie / Rebuilding engine

-Location: alma, wi
+Location : alma, wi

-| Subject: Re: Sway Bar 12/2/2010, 7:48 pm | |
+| Subject: Re: Sway Bar 12/2/2010, 9:48 pm | |

 | hey guys, i know that this thread has been here so long.
-I like the idea of a custom kit other than purchasing sway bar kits (really depends on your taste).
-If you have finished the mod is it possible to see pics of it? thanks! |
+I like the idea of a custom kit other than purchasing [You must be registered and logged in to see this link.] (really depends on your taste).
+If you have finished the mod is it possible to see pics of it? thanks! | |

 |